On sparsity, power-law and clustering properties of graphex processes: Sparse and dense models with local structure

 \section{Sparse and dense models with local structure}

-In this section, we develop a class of models that allows to control separately the local structure and global sparsity/power-law properties.
+In this section, we develop a class of models which allows to control separately the local structure, for example the presence of communities or particular subgraphs, and the global sparsity/power-law properties.
 The class of models introduced can be used as a way of sparsifying any dense graphon model.